+Yes.
 Canadians’ CPP pensions are not at risk and Canadians should not be concerned about their CPP pensions.
-In November 2010, the Chief Actuary of Canada reaffirmed through his triennial review that the CPP remains sustainable at the current contribution rate of 9.9% throughout the 75-year period of his report, based on actuarially accepted assumptions.
+In September 2016, the Chief Actuary of Canada reaffirmed through his triennial review that the CPP remains sustainable at the current contribution rate of 9.9% throughout the 75-year period of his report, based on actuarially accepted assumptions.

 Even with those payments, the CPP Fund will continue to grow for decades to come.

-At September 30, 2013, the CPP Fund totalled $192.8 billion, compared to $188.9 billion at end of the end of Q1 F2014, an increase of $3.9 billion.
-As a long-term investor, CPPIB focuses on 10-year returns which align with our approach to manage the CPP Fund for decades and generations.
-For the 10-year period ending September 30, 2013, the Fund had an annualized rate of return of 6.8%, representing $77.7 billion of investment income.
+Results in any given fiscal quarter or year do not impact the long-term sustainability of the CPP.
+As a long-term investor, CPPIB focuses on 10-year returns which align with our approach to managing the CPP Fund for decades and generations.
+For the 10-year period ending September 30, 2016, the Fund had an annualized net nominal rate of return of 7.3%, representing $142.0 billion of investment income.

-Our strategy and portfolio are designed to deliver the long-term real rate of return designed to help sustain the CPP as constituted.
 Our returns should be viewed within the context of our long-term strategy.
+The Canada Pension Plan’s multigenerational funding and liabilities give rise to an exceptionally long investment horizon.
+CPPIB is building a portfolio and investing in assets designed to generate and maximize long-term returns.
 While we report quarterly and annual results as part of our disclosure policy, we see our primary role as focusing on investment activities with longer-term performance.
 What matters most is how the CPP Fund performs over the span of multiple years and decades.

-The Chief Actuary’s projections are based on the assumption that the fund will attain an average annual real rate of return, which takes into account the impact of inflation, of 4% over the 75-year projection period in his report, to help sustain the plan at the current contribution rate.
+The Chief Actuary of Canada’s assumes that the CPP fund will attain an average annual real rate of return, which takes into account the impact of inflation, of 3.9% over the 75-year projection period in his report, to help sustain the plan at the current 9.9% contribution rate.

-These returns should be viewed in the context of the overall performance of major global financial markets over the past 10 years, which included historic equity declines.
-Given our long-term view, we remain confident that we will meet and exceed the 4% rate of return over the 75-year period of the Chief Actuary’s projection.
+Given our long-term view, we remain confident that we will meet and exceed the 3.9% real rate of return over the 75-year period of the Chief Actuary’s projection.

-The CPP Fund is expected to grow significantly between now and 2021.
-Canada’s Chief Actuary estimates the CPP Fund will grow to approximately $290 billion by 2021.
-Beyond this time, it will continue to grow, but at a slower rate, as a small portion of the investment income will be needed to help pay pensions.
-By increasing the long-term value of funds available to the CPP, the CPP Investment Board will help the plan to keep its pension promise to Canadians.
+The CPP Fund is expected to grow significantly for decades to come.
+The Chief Actuary projects that the CPP Fund will grow to approximately $476 billion by 2025.
+By focusing on our mandate to maximize long-term investment returns to the CPP Fund, the CPP Investment Board will help the plan to keep its pension promise to Canadians.

 Our benchmark is the CPP Reference Portfolio, which comprises a group of broad market indices that embody the long-term investment objectives and associated risk that were envisioned by the CPP stewards at the time of the CPP reforms in 1997.
 This model portfolio is approved by the board of directors for accountability and measurement purposes only and does not act as a target portfolio for the actual CPP Fund.
 We seek to generate value-added returns above this benchmark over the long term.